In This Article:

 The way our body absorbs these two types of iron is very different:

 The absorption of non-heme iron in people without hemochromatosis is approximately 5-12% of the iron listed on the nutritional label.
-This is because during digestion, the body has to alter non-heme iron in order to fully take it in.
+This is because during digestion, the body has to alter non-heme iron to take it in fully.

 Heme iron is a different story.
 In someone without hemochromatosis, 20-30% of the heme iron they consume is absorbed from a meal.